HyungKyu-Kim/HyungKyu-Kim.github.io/mail.md

 </div>

 <p><br>
+I have huge interest that the way can bring out information collected and processed in cyber world to the real world.
-Reading researches and publications in your group page, I was fascinated with your marvelous achievements.<br>
+Reading researches and publications in your group, I was fascinated with your marvelous achievements.
+Shape-shifting device was really impressed me in that it can propose display of intuitional alive information.
+And the concept of ubiquitous robotics was fantastic also.
+I think It has tremendous potential to conquer complex environment.
-Especially 연구제목1 and 연구제목2 really impressed me in that… 어떤 점에서... and I believe that In your group, with my experiences in industry,it is possible to move forward to unprecedented work.
+I believe that In your group, with my experiences in industry,it is possible to move forward to unprecedented work.
 <br>
 </p>